afcarl/scicfg/doc/source/index.rst

-:class:`forest.Tree` class
+:class:`scicfg.SciConfig` class
 ==========================

-.. automodule:: forest
+.. automodule:: scicfg

-The motor classes all inherit from the :class:`Tree` class.
+The motor classes all inherit from the :class:`SciConfig` class.
 The end-user class use multiple inheritance to adapt to the model specificities.

-.. autoclass:: Tree
+.. autoclass:: SciConfig
    :members:
    :undoc-members:
    :member-order: bysource